Farhan Ahmed (English cricketer)

 Farhan Ahmed (born 22 February 2008) is an English cricketer who plays for Nottinghamshire County Cricket Club, the England national under-19 cricket team and England Lions.
-He is a right handed batsman and right arm off break bowler.
+He is a right-handed batsman and right-arm offbreak bowler.

 Domestic career

 An off-spinner, Ahmed played club cricket alongside his brothers Raheem and Rehan for Cavaliers and Carrington CC.
-All bowlers, on one occasion they took all ten wickets in an innings between them.
+All bowlers, on one occasion they took all ten wickets in an innings among them.
 He made his debut for Nottinghamshire's second XI against Lancashire in May 2022, three months after his 14th birthday, and established himself in the side the following season.
 In June 2024, he signed a three-and-a-half-year professional contract with the county.

 He made his List A debut for Nottinghamshire against Leicestershire in the 2024 One-Day Cup at Grace Road on 24 July 2024.
-Aged 16 years 153 days, Ahmed became the second youngest player to appear in senior cricket for Nottinghamshire, behind Paul Johnson, who was 32 days younger when he made debut in 1981.
+Aged 16 years 153 days, Ahmed became the second youngest player to appear in senior cricket for Nottinghamshire, behind Paul Johnson, who was 32 days younger when he debuted in 1981.